 The Museo Reina Sofía opens a call to register for the performance piece Udlot Udlot, by José Maceda, in the areas surrounding the Palacio de Cristal.
 The call is aimed at anyone interested in music and does not require knowledge of music theory.
-Those that register will receive instruments and instructions, will attend a group lunch and, finally, will rehearse and play the piece as the conclusion to a recreational day.
+Those that register will receive instruments and instructions, finally, will rehearse and play the piece as the conclusion to a recreational day.

 Udlot Udlot was composed in Manila for “hundreds or thousands of performers”.
 Around eight hundred people first performed the work at the University of the Philippines in 1975, in conjunction with a lecture on Asian music.
 Since then, it has been performed on different occasions, for instance in San Francisco in 2003 under the direction of Maceda, and in 2010 in Suita, Japan.
 The work is a key part not only of this composer’s career, but also the ensemble of aesthetic performances which, on an international level and not always interconnected, altered the traditional relationship between stage and sound in the 1960s and 1970s.